-Applications for the 2019-2020 academic year are now open.
-If you would like to be a Mitchell Student Ambassador, please complete the application and submit to the Advising Center Room 201.
+Applications for the 2019-2020 academic year are now being accepted!
+If you would like to be a Mitchell Student Ambassador, please complete the application and submit to Vermel D. Moore in the Eason Student Services Advising Center, Room 103G.

 What is a Mitchell Ambassador?